Universal Outlier Hypothesis Testing

 \subsection{Proof of Theorem \ref{thm-1}}

-\tdbblue{Since we consider the error exponent as $n$ goes to infinity while $M$ and hence the number of hypotheses is fixed, the ML test, which maximizes the error exponent for the average error probability (averaged over all hypotheses), will also achieve the best error exponent for the maximal error probability.} In particular, for any $y^{Mn} = \left ( \by^{(1)}, \ldots, \by^{(M)} \right) \in \cY^{Mn}$, with $\gamma_{\by^{(i)}} = \gamma_{i}$, $i = 1, \ldots, M$, conditioned on the $i$-th coordinate being the outlier, \tdblue{it follows from (\ref{eqn-detector-2}) that the ML test is
+\tdbblue{Since we consider the error exponent as $n$ goes to infinity while $M$ and hence the number of hypotheses is fixed, the ML test, which maximizes the error exponent for the average error probability (averaged over all hypotheses), will also achieve the best error exponent for the maximal error probability.} In particular, for any $y^{Mn} = \left ( \by^{(1)}, \ldots, \by^{(M)} \right) \in \cY^{Mn}$, with $\gamma_{\by^{(i)}} = \gamma_{i}$, $i = 1, \ldots, M$, conditioned on the $i$-th sequence being the outlier, applying the identity in (\ref{eqn-probability}), it now follows from (\ref{eqn-jointdis}) that the ML test is

-where for each $i=1, \ldots, M$, }
+where for each $i=1, \ldots, M$,

 By the symmetry of the problem, it is clear that $\mathbb{P}_{i} \left \{ \delta \neq i \right \}$ is the same for every $i=1, \ldots, M$; hence,